makerspace/makeradmin/docs/src/dev-guide/getting-started.md

 Clone this git repository to a suitable place on your computer / server

-> Start by initializing and activating a [virtual python environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) in the cloned folder.
+!!! tip "Tip: Use a Python virtual environment"

-> This makes sure that the packages used for Makeradmin are isolated into its own "environment" (i.e. in the local directory), and will not interfere with packages already installed.
+    Start by initializing and activating a [virtual python environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) in the cloned folder.
->
+    This makes sure that the packages used for Makeradmin are isolated into its own "environment" (i.e. in the local directory), and will not interfere with packages already installed.

->     $ python3 -m venv .venv
+        $ python3 -m venv .venv
->     $ source .venv/bin/activate
+        $ source .venv/bin/activate

 Run the firstrun script